Oyster Harbor and the land it occupies has a long and rich history. Here we present key points of that history as they pertain to our community.

 In the ‘Dotcom’ boom of the mid to late 1990’s, the average house size quadrupled.
 Companies such as US Internetworking, ARINC, and Chesapeake Computing attracted the ‘High Tech’ crowd to move to the area as permanent residents.
 Annapolis was growing fast into a ‘great place to live’ and attracting people desiring to live a richer life out farther from DC and Baltimore.

 Oyster Harbor took on major projects such as building a small marina and docks for residents to lease.
-Community property was cleared for parks and the beach was great improved.
+Community property was cleared for parks, and the beach was greatly improved.

-In September 2003, Hurricane Isabel came up the Chesapeake Bay and did extensive damage to our community.
-Fortunately for Oyster Harbor, the Board of Directors has always maintained a properly sized emergency fund for piers, bulkhead maintenance, dredging and other necessary responsibilities of a water front community.
-Thus, major clean up was accomplished in days, and even with, debris clean-up, replacement of almost every community owned dock, and the rebuilding of the swimming beach, Oyster Harbor did not have to borrow money to pay for construction work.
+In September 2003, Hurricane Isabel, a Category 2 hurricane, came up the Chesapeake Bay and did extensive damage to our community.
+Sea levels rose nearly five to seven feet above normal, fortunately for Oyster Harbor, the Board of Directors has always maintained a properly sized emergency fund for piers, bulkhead maintenance, dredging and other necessary responsibilities of a water front community.
+Thus, major clean up was accomplished in days, and even with debris clean-up, replacement of almost every community owned dock, and the rebuilding of the swimming beach, Oyster Harbor did not have to borrow money to pay for construction work.

 In 2006 and 2007 the Community did another major renovation to community property.
 The boat ramp, Booker pier and Harbor lot were significantly upgraded.